django/django/docs/getting-started.rst

 Because Channels takes Django into a multi-process model, you can no longer just run one process if you want to serve more than one protocol type.

-There are multiple kinds of "interface server", and each one will service a different type of request - one might do WSGI requests, one might handle WebSockets, or you might have one that handles both.
+There are multiple kinds of "interface servers", and each one will service a different type of request - one might do WSGI requests, one might handle WebSockets, or you might have one that handles both.